thaciohelmer/thaciohelmer/README.md

 # 💫 About Me:
-👩‍💻 I'm currently working at E&L Produções de Software<br>📚 Studying computer science at Estácio<br>💜 I love technology and studying about<br>⚡ Gamer when you have time
+👩‍💻 I'm currently working at E&L Produções de Software Ltda<br>
+📚 Studying:<br>
+* Computer Science at Estácio
+* Analysis And System Development at Multivix<br>

+💜 I love technology and studying about<br>
+⚡ Gamer when you have time

 ## 🌐 Socials: